The Bulls have officially traded guard Ayo Dosunmu to the Timberwolves, the Wolves and Bulls have confirmed in a pair of press releases.

-Third-year forward Julian Phillips will be headed to Minnesota along with Dosunmu, with the Bulls acquiring 2024 first-round pick Rob Dillingham, third-year forward Leonard Miller, and four second-round picks in the deal, sources tell Charania (Twitter link).
+Third-year forward Julian Phillips heads to Minnesota in the deal along with Dosunmu, with the Bulls acquiring 2024 first-round pick Rob Dillingham, third-year forward Leonard Miller, and four second-round picks.

 The Timberwolves have been on the lookout for a way to upgrade their backcourt for much of the season.
 Veteran Mike Conley, the starting point guard for most of last season, saw his production fall off significantly, while youngsters like Dillingham and Terrence Shannon Jr. didn’t take the sort of steps forward the team hoped they would.
 That resulted in Anthony Edwards and Donte DiVincenzo taking on more ball-handling responsibilities.